TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 version: 0.14
 ```

-MQTT is disabled for now but is required for the Home Assistant integration in the following section; [HiveMQ](https://www.hivemq.com/mqtt/) provides a lot of useful resources on getting started with MQTT.
+MQTT is disabled for now but it is required for the Home Assistant integration in the following section; [HiveMQ](https://www.hivemq.com/mqtt/) provides a lot of useful resources on getting started with MQTT.

 The next part of the config file specifies the detector to be used, which is a single PCIe Google Coral Edge TPU.
 More information about the supported officially supported detectors is available [here](https://docs.frigate.video/configuration/object_detectors/).

-The camera input rtsp path uses one of the [URL options](https://dahuawiki.com/Remote_Access/RTSP_via_VLC) for remote access/RTSP stream with Dahua cameras; other camera brands might have different URL options. `FRIGATE_RTSP_USER` and `FRIGATE_RTSP_PASSWORD` are Docker environment variables for the IP camera's admin username and password, these will be set in the `docker-compose.yml` file which we will configure shortly.
+The camera input rtsp path uses one of the [URL options](https://dahuawiki.com/Remote_Access/RTSP_via_VLC) for remote access/RTSP stream with Dahua cameras; other camera brands might have different URL options. `FRIGATE_RTSP_USER` and `FRIGATE_RTSP_PASSWORD` are Docker environment variables for the IP camera's username and password, these will be set in the `docker-compose.yml` file which we will configure shortly.
 The IP camera address is `192.168.8.201` and `554` is the default RTSP port.
-For my Dahua camera, setting the `subtype` to `0` uses the main stream, while a `subtype` with value `1` uses the sub stream, for detection in this instance.
+For my Dahua camera, setting the `subtype` to `0` uses the main stream, while a value of `1` uses the sub stream, for detection in this instance.

 More information about setting up the Frigate camera inputs are available [here](https://docs.frigate.video/configuration/cameras/).